indeedeng/iwf/README.md

 ### Commands

-The following are the three types of commands:
+iWF provides three types of commands:

 * `SignalCommand`: will wait for a signal to be published to the workflow signal channel.
 External application can use SignalWorkflow API to signal a workflow.
 * `TimerCommand`: will wait for a **durable timer** to fire.
+* `InterStateChannelCommand`: see [InterStateChannelCommand](#advanced-commands) as an advanced concept

-The start API can return multiple commands and choose a different DeciderTriggerType to trigger the decide API.
+The start API can return multiple commands along with a DeciderTriggerType for how to trigger the decide API.
 The available options for the DeciderTriggerType are:

 * `AllCommandCompleted`: This option waits for all commands to be completed.